unrealwork/atsd-use-cases/research/us-mortality/README.md

 | 2015-01-01T00:00:00.000Z  | New York  | NY     | Middle-Atlantic  | 11.0          | 517.0          | 727.0        | 2619.0        | 11118.0       | 39309.0     | 54301.0     | 8550405.0   | 6.4                  |
 ```

-We can see that the mortality rate in the city has declined considerably since the 1970's.
-According to their (since-removed) report on Population
+The mortality rate in the city has declined considerably since the seventies.
+According to their **`removed`** report on **Population
-and Mortality in 2010, the City of New York had the following key findings:
+and Mortality** in 2010, the City of New York made following key findings:

-* The 2010 New York City death rate reached a historic low of 6.4 deaths per 1,000 people in the population, a 14.7% decline from 2001.
+* The 2010 New York City death rate reached a historic low of 6.4 deaths per 1,000 people in the population, a 14.7% decline since 2001.
 * The 2009 New York City life expectancy reached a historic high of 80.6 years, a 3.7% (35 months) increase since 2000 and a 0.5% (5 months) increase since 2008.
 * Premature deaths (before age 65) accounted for 30% of all deaths in New York City.
 The premature death rate decreased to 2.2 per 1,000 population, a 15.4% decline since 2001.

-The death rate for 2010 that was found in the report (6.4) does not match the value from our SQL query result.
-This is due to the fact that we were using a fixed population size from 2015 to calculate
+The death rate for 2010 that is found in the report (6.4) does not match the value from the SQL query result.
+This is due to using the fixed population size from 2015 to calculate
-**all** of the mortality rates.
-Since we have population numbers for 1960, 1970, 1980, 1990, 2000, 2010, and 2015, we can compute much more accurate mortality rates for New York City using interpolated population
+all of the mortality rates.
+Since population numbers for 1960, 1970, 1980, 1990, 2000, 2010, and 2015 are available you can compute much more accurate mortality rates for New York City using interpolated population sizes.
-sizes.

 ```sql
 SELECT tot.datetime, tot.tags.city AS "city", tot.tags.state AS "state",